Robert A. M. Stern: Personal life

-Stern owns an apartment in The Chatham, a building he designed in New York City.
-In 1966, he married photographer Lynn Gimbel Solinger, the daughter of David Solinger and the granddaughter of Bernard Gimbel, a marriage that ended by divorce in 1977.
+Stern owned an apartment in The Chatham, a building he designed in New York City.
+In 1966, he married photographer Lynn Gimbel Solinger, the daughter of David Solinger and the granddaughter of Bernard Gimbel.
 They had one son, Nicholas S. G. Stern, who manages the boutique construction and planning firm Stern Projects.
+The couple divorced in 1977.

+Stern died from a pulmonary illness in Manhattan, on November 27, 2025, at the age of 86.

 Professional associations and honors

-Stern has both led and been recognized by numerous arts and architecture organizations, including serving as president of the Architectural League of New York from 1973 to 1977; various roles at the non-profit Institute for Architecture and Urban Studies until its closure in 1985, including visiting fellow and eventually institute trustee; and a member of the board of trustees for the SOM Foundation from 1984 to 1990.

-In 1998, Stern became a permanent member of the Council of Advisors for the Institute of Classical Architecture and Art and has served on the board of trustees for the National Building Museum since 1999.

-Stern was elected a member of the American Academy of Arts and Sciences in 2007, and a member of the American Academy of Arts and Letters in 2011.
+Stern was president of the Architectural League of New York from 1973 to 1977; held various roles at the non-profit Institute for Architecture and Urban Studies until its closure in 1985, including visiting fellow and eventually institute trustee; and was a board member of the SOM Foundation beginning in 1985.
+He was a member of the Council of Advisors for the Institute of Classical Architecture and Art and served on the board of trustees for the National Building Museum.
+He was elected a member of the American Academy of Arts and Sciences in 2007, and a member of the American Academy of Arts and Letters in 2011.